switchboard-xyz/switchboard/cli/README.md

   -a, --authority=<value>      alternate keypair that is the authority for the aggregator -h, --help                   Show CLI help.
+  -j, --job=<value>...         filesystem path to job definition file -k, --keypair=<value>        keypair that will pay for onchain transactions. defaults to new account authority if no
+                               alternate authority provided
-  -j, --job=<value>...         filesystem path to job definition file -n, --name=<value>           name of the aggregator -s, --silent                 suppress cli prompts -u, --rpcUrl=<value>         alternate RPC url
+  -n, --name=<value>           name of the aggregator -s, --silent                 suppress cli prompts -u, --rpcUrl=<value>         alternate RPC url
-  -v, --verbose                log everything --batchSize=<value>          number of oracles requested for each open round call --commitment=<option>        [default: confirmed] transaction commitment level to use
+  -v, --verbose                log everything --aggregatorKeypair=<value>  keypair to use for aggregator account --batchSize=<value>          number of oracles requested for each open round call --commitment=<option>        [default: confirmed] transaction commitment level to use
                                <options: confirmed|finalized|processed>